 wait $UP_PID

-A stalled transfer dies in 30 seconds instead of hanging until job timeout.
+A stalled transfer dies in ~30 seconds instead of hanging until the job timeout.

 Step 6: Cross-check the deploy target’s own log

-Some hangs are not really hangs — the workflow correctly waits while the target service silently rejected the deploy:
+Some hangs are not really hangs — the workflow correctly waits while the target service silently rejected or never started the deploy.
+A webhook deploy (Render, Railway, Fly hook URLs) can return 200 OK to the runner and never begin a build.

 - name: Trigger deploy